mattboentoro/ThisOrThatDocumentation/README.md

 - [x] <s>Validate the API calls on the front-end, and return error message accordingly.</s>
 - [x] <s>Support statistics (vote count), and show the number of votes on the home screen.</s>
 - [x] <s>Support custom questions on the room.</s>
-- [ ] Support versioning for `updateRoom`.
+- [x] <s>Support versioning for `updateRoom`.
 Essentially, adding a field on the table namely `version`, which gets incremented every time `updateRoom` is called successfully.
-If the room is in version 6, and the request comes in based on version < 6, we can reject the request.
+If the room is in version 6, and the request comes in based on version < 6, we can reject the request.</s>
 - [ ] Make an explore page for `roomId`.
 - [ ] Support room deletion.